My job is to care

 It started with one site

-While having fun blogging, I was in hell trying to optimize things and software upgrades.
+While having fun blogging, I was in hell trying to optimize things and do software upgrades.
 Breaking the website was easy, I mean, for example, I had to re-install everything from scratch for having pressed the wrong button.
-Also, there were so many plugins to manage to have a decent website.
+Also, there were so many plugins to manage in order to have a decent website.
 Something was off.

 Life was good.
 Then, a significant technology shift happened.
 It changed my geeky life.